mikedilger/chorus/docs/CONFIG.md

 ### allow_scraping

 This is a boolean indicating whether or not scraping is allowed.
-Scraping is any filter that does not match one of the following conditions:
+Scraping is any filter where all of the following are true:

-- A non-empty `id` list is set
+- `ids` is missing or empty
-- A non-empty `authors` list is set and a non-empty `kinds` list is set
-- A non-empty `authors` list is set and at least one tag is set.
+- `authors` is missing or empty
-- A non-empty `kinds` list is set and at least one tag is set.
-- Has a limit <= 10
+- There are no `#X` tag filters

 Filter that fail to match these conditions will be rejected if `allow_scraping` is false.